Information Flow in Self-Supervised Learning: Experiments

 \section{Experiments}

-In this section, we rigorously evaluate our Matrix Variational Masked Auto-Encoder (M-MAE) with TCR loss, placing special emphasis on its performance in comparison to the U-MAE model with Square uniformity loss as a baseline.
-This experiment aims to shed light on the benefits that matrix information-theoretic tools can bring to self-supervised learning algorithms.
+In this section, we empirically evaluate our Matrix Variational Masked Auto-Encoder (M-MAE) with TCR loss, placing special emphasis on its performance in comparison to the U-MAE model with Square uniformity loss as a baseline.
+This experiment aims to shed light on the benefits that matrix information-theoretic tools can bring to methods based on masked image modeling\footnote{The code is available at \url{https://github.com/yifanzhang-pro/M-MAE}.}.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

 \textbf{Datasets: ImageNet-1K.} We utilize the ImageNet-1K dataset~\citep{deng2009imagenet}, which is one of the most comprehensive datasets for image classification.
-It contains over 1 million images spread across 1000 classes, providing a robust platform for evaluating our method's generalization capabilities.
+It contains over 1 million images spread across 1000 classes and in self-supervised learning experiments the labels are dropped, providing a robust platform for evaluating our method's generalization capabilities.

-\textbf{Model Architectures.} We adopt Vision Transformers (ViT) such as ViT-Base and ViT-Large for our models, following the precedent settings by the U-MAE~\citep{zhang2022mask} paper.
+\textbf{Model architectures.} We adopt Vision Transformers (ViT) such as ViT-Base and ViT-Large for our models.
+We closely follow the precedent settings by the U-MAE~\citep{zhang2022mask} paper, as Theorem \ref{thm:subsume} shows the closeness of this method to our M-MAE loss.

 \textbf{Hyperparameters.} For a fair comparison, we adopt U-MAE's original hyperparameters: a mask ratio of 0.75 and a uniformity term coefficient $\lambda$ of 0.01 by default.
 Both models are pre-trained for 200 epochs on ImageNet-1K with a batch size of 1024, and weight decay is similarly configured as 0.05 to ensure parity in the experimental conditions.
 For ViT-Base, we set the TCR coefficients $\mu = 1$, and for ViT-Large, we set $\mu = 3$.